Click on Festival Location Map in a larger map

 in advance of your visit.

-- There is no camping at the festival
+- There is no camping or overnight

 itself but nearby camping can be arranged with a local farmer (please email).